Information on reporting sexual abuse in a Victorian government school is available at:

 3. Resolution of your claim

 Once the department’s inquiries are completed, the department will inform you of the outcome of your claim in writing.
-If your claim is successful, you may be asked to sign a release.
-This is a legal document that will set out the terms of agreement and compensation to be paid to you.
+If you are offered a payment of compensation, you may be asked to sign a release.
+This is a legal document that will set out the terms of settlement of your claim.
 This document may release the department from any further payments.
+Confidentiality will not be required by the Department for claims relating to adult to student historical child sexual abuse.
 The Department strongly recommends that you seek independent legal advice prior to signing a release, although you are not obliged to do so.

 Privacy protection